-He added new, temperature controlled stainless vats and repaired the older concrete vats.
+He added new, temperature-controlled stainless vats and repaired the older concrete vats.
 Jean Gautreau also constructed a new, modern, tasting room with natural lighting and an incredible, unobstructed view of the Gironde.

 At first, as he already owned his own negociant company, Jean Gautreau sold the entire production on his own.
-In time, this shifted, an the wines were eventually sold through to other negociants on the Place de Bordeaux.
+In time, this shifted, and the wines were eventually sold through to other negociants on the Place de Bordeaux.

-Chateau Sociando Mallet Vineyards, Terroir, grapes, Winemaking
+Chateau Sociando Mallet Vineyards, Terroir, Grapes, Winemaking

 Previously, the vineyard included a higher percentage of Cabernet Sauvignon and less Merlot, as well as a portion of Petit Verdot.
 As you can see, the Petit Verdot vines have been removed and more Merlot has been planted.